George David Kieffer: Civic life

 In 2003 Kieffer was selected as the Chairman of the Board of the Los Angeles Area Chamber of Commerce and served two terms in that position.
 Kieffer expanded the board to include as ex officio members the leaders of previously underrepresented ethnic organizations as well as competing business organizations and recruited other significant civic and business leaders to the board of directors.
 In 2003, the Los Angeles Area Chamber of Commerce was the only business organization in the state to oppose the recall of Governor Gray Davis one year after his re-election on the principled ground that it was a misuse of the recall process.

 During the California governorships of Arnold Schwarzenegger and Jerry Brown, Kieffer was president of the Governor's Residence Foundation, a private non-profit which pays for the governor's housing in Sacramento.

 Kieffer is the author of The Strategy of Meetings (c.
 1988 Simon and Schuster).
 He was contributing author to Governing Public Colleges and Universities (c.
 1993 Jossey-Bass).

-Kieffer continues to practice law at the Manatt, Phelps & Phillips, LLP law firm office in Los Angeles with a particular emphasis on state and municipal regulatory work.
+Kieffer has served on numerous boards and commissions, including the Constitutional Rights Foundation, the Los Angeles Chamber of Commerce, Vice Chairman of the Los Angeles Urban League, co-founder of FuturePorts, and founder and chair of the Los Angeles Civic Alliance.
+He has been recognized with the Public Service Award from the Pat Brown Institute at California State University, Los Angeles; the Spirit of Excellence Award from the Los Angeles Biomedical Research Institute; the Social Responsibility Award from the Los Angeles Urban League; and the Crystal Eagle Award for Public Service from Coro Southern California in 2012.